Soccer-Brazil score early and late to defeat Paraguay 2-0 | Sports-Games

 An early goal from Neymar and a late second from Lucas Paqueta gave Brazil a 2-0 win against Paraguay in a World Cup qualifier in Asuncion on Tuesday, giving them a sixth straight victory in South America's preliminaries.

-The result leaves them top of the South American qualifying group for Qatar 2022 with a maximum 18 points.
-The top four teams qualify automatically for Qatar and the fifth-place side go into an intercontinental play-off.
-“We knew how hard it is to come here,” Marquinhos said.
-“We’re delighted to open up a gap with the second placed team in the table.”
+The result leaves them top of the South American qualifying group for Qatar 2022 with a maximum of 18 points.
+The top four teams qualify automatically for Qatar and the fifth-place side goes into an intercontinental play-off.
+"We knew how hard it is to come here," Marquinhos said.
+"We're delighted to open up a gap with the second-placed team in the table."

+In the last of the day's five games, Chile drew 1-1 with Bolivia in Santiago.
+The home side went 1-0 up thanks to a 69th-minute goal from Erick Pulgar but Marcelo Martins scored from the penalty spot, his third goal in two games, to equalize with eight minutes remaining.

+The result leaves Chile seventh in the table, one spot above Bolivia.
+Venezuela and Peru are joint bottoms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)